OctopusDeploy/blog/blog/2021-03/continuous-delivery-of-octopus/index.md

 ### 🌃 Nightly builds

-For our older LTS releases, we were finding that "bit rot" was causing our pipelines to fail as we were only exercising them when we needed to ship something.
-Now, we are triggering a build every night so that we know that when we need it, it's definitely working.
+For our older LTS releases, we were finding that "bit rot" was causing our pipelines to fail as we were only exercising them when we needed to ship a patch to an older release.
+Now, we are triggering a build every night to clean all the pipes, alerting us early when something goes wrong, which in turn makes the problem easier to diagnose and cheaper to fix.

 ### 🔢 major.minor.build versioning